 Shoplifting Attorney - Minnesota

-Our team at North Star Criminal Defense has recently represented a number of clients accused of shoplifting, a form of theft under MN law.
+Our team at North Star Criminal Defense has recently represented a number of clients accused of shoplifting, a form of theft under Minnesota law.
+A shoplifting attorney is critical for defendants to avoid long-lasting consequences from a poor decision.
 We have a page devoted to theft on our website but we wanted to have a post dedicated solely to shoplifting.

 Starting off, shoplifting charges could stem from a variety of actions.
 A few of these include switching price tags, walking out of a store with an item without paying for it, eating food in a store without paying for it, or return fraud.